fac30/TFB_Frontend_Margaux/README.md

 - Ensure all Google Docs are set to auto-publish to maintain current content
 - Only use published sharing links from authorised product owners
-- Keep OpenAI endpoint URLs secure and never commit them directly to the repository
-- Consider using environment variables for sensitive URLs and endpoints
 ```